DigitalDynamicsLab/fmu_tools/README.md

 ### Advanced Options

-- in the rare case that the user requires a different set of FMI variable types, it is required to modify _fmi2_headers\fmi2TypesPlatform.h_ accordingly; in this case the _TypesVariants.h_ file should be modified as well, so that the two variants declared there do not contain any repeated type.
+- in the rare case that the user requires a different set of FMI variable types, it is required to modify _fmi2_headers\fmi2TypesPlatform.h_ accordingly; in this case the _TypesVariants.h_ file should be modified as well, so that the two variants declared do not contain any repeated type.
 - while adding new FMU variables, the user can associate a measurement unit to them (otherwise the adimensional unit "1" will be set).
 However, units needs to be defined _before_ any FMU variable could use them.
 Measurement units are defined through the `UnitDefinitionType` class, that stores the name of the unit (e.g. "rad/s2") together with the exponents of each SI base unit (e.g. rad=1, s=-2).
 The user should create its own object of type `UnitDefinitionType` and then pass it to `FmuComponentBase` through its method `addUnitDefinition`.
 After this step, the user can use the unit name in any following call to `addFmuVariable`.
+- the `RUN_TESTS` target will run the _fmuChecker_ utility over the newly created fmu and makes sure no error is returned (only 'win64' and 'linux64' are available for now)

 ## Fmu Import